 Before the modern landfill liner system, the soil surrounding dumps was often contaminated with toxins and hazardous liquids.
 This caused issues with the surrounding water supplies and caused harm to the health of nearby communities.

-The Second Industrial Revolution was followed by an increase in consumerism and dumps no longer could contain the trash generated by the economy.
+The Second Industrial Revolution was followed by an increase in consumerism, and dumps could no longer contain the trash generated by the economy.
 In 1965, Congress passed the first legislation to address growing concerns about waste management.
-The Solid Waste Disposal Act gave authority to the Environmental Protection Agency (EPA) to set standards and regulate waste disposal.
+The Solid Waste Disposal Act gave authority to the Environmental Protection Agency (EPA) to set standards.

-In the 1970s, Congress took further action to regulate waste disposal and set higher standards to protect the environment.
+In the 1970s, Congress took further action to set higher standards to protect the environment.
 The passage of the Resource Conservation and Recovery Act (RCRA) in 1976 defined how landfills were to be built, operated, monitored, and closed.

 How Modern Landfills Are Made

-2. Landfill cells, which are individual sections of a landfill where trash is deposited.
+Landfill cells, which are individual sections where trash is deposited.
 Landfills usually only have one cell open at a time.

-3. A leachate collection system designed to capture and contain any liquid generated from the waste in the landfill.
+A leachate collection system designed to capture and contain any liquid generated from waste.

-4. A stormwater drainage system to control and manage stormwater runoff from the landfill.
+A stormwater drainage system to control and manage stormwater runoff.
 These systems are separate from the layering system and keep water out of the landfill.

-3. A groundwater monitoring system to collect groundwater data like water contamination levels and leachate presence in the water.
+A groundwater monitoring system to collect groundwater data, such as water contamination levels and leachate presence in the water.

-5. A landfill capping system to protect the environment from any potential contamination.
-Materials such as soil or asphalt are used to cover the landfill.
+A capping system to prevent any potential contamination.
+Materials, such as soil or asphalt, are used to cover the landfill.

-Other factors like the placement of the landfill and its capacity are based on an environmental risk assessment study, as recommended by UNEP in 2002.
+Other factors, such as placement of the landfill and its capacity, are based on an environmental risk assessment study, as recommended by UNEP.

-The structure of a landfill is a 4-layer system designed to keep waste byproducts from entering the environment.
-They make use of these layers to keep leachate, gases, and other toxins from polluting the surrounding climate.
+A landfill’s structure is built as a four-layer system designed to keep waste byproducts from entering the environment.
+These layers contain leachate, gases, and other harmful substances.
+The four layers generally include:

 Layer 1: Protective Liners

-The first layer of a landfill is a protective liner composed of a thick layer of clay, followed by a layer of 60-mil plastic.
+A protective liner composed of thick clay, followed by a layer of 60-mil plastic.
 It is meant to keep out water and prevent leachate.

 Layer 2: Drainage